-After adding the gate in MiHome and pairing it with HomeKit, the first device will appear - Aqara Hub.
-From the MiHome level, the first screen will show the option of activating / deactivating the alarm and the lamp.
+After adding the gate in MiHome and pairing it with HomeKit, the first device will appear, i.e. Aqara Hub.
+From the MiHome level, on the first screen you will be able to start / disable the alarm and a lamp.
 Then we have two more views - automation and devices.
-In automations we build scenes (guide), and through the devices we can add additional sensors (this is also possible using the main menu MiHome).
-As for the gate options, we can set the room in which it is located, the volume and sound of the alarm (e.g. police siren) and the color of the lamp.
-I managed to configure the gate around midnight and when I activated the alarm sound option, I was surprised that the gate showed its full potential.
-Yes, my neighbors must love me ...
+In automation, we build scenes (guide), and through devices, we can add more sensors (it is also possible via the main MiHome menu).
+As for the gate options, we can set the room in which it is located, the volume and sound of the alarm (e.g. a police siren) and the color of the lamp.
+I managed to set up the gate around midnight and when I turned on the alarm sound, it surprised me that the gate showed its full potential.
+Yes, the neighbors must adore me ...

 At Apple House, we have fewer options.
 After adding the gateway to HomeKit, the device will appear in the main menu.
 It is good to change the name and add it to the appropriate room.
 At Apple House, we can also turn on / off the alarm and lamp and perform the same automation as in Xiaomi MiHome.
 The options are much less, but it is more convenient for me to use this application.

-Sensors for opening, flooding, smoke and temperature are added by adding devices.
-We remember to describe it well and assign it to the room so that we know where something has been detected.
-In the House application, we don't have to do anything to make them appear - the gate will add them by itself.
-Here, we also describe and assign them to rooms.
-There are no more options in this case.
+We add opening, flood, smoke and temperature sensors by adding devices.
+We remember to describe it well and assign it to the room, thanks to which we will know where something has been detected.
+In the Home application, we don't have to do anything to make them appear - the gate will add them itself.
+Here we also describe them and assign them to rooms.
+There aren't many more options in this case.

 Everyday life with Aqara

-With this set of devices, we already have a real Xiaomi Smart Home.
-I use it every day and I have a great sense of security.
-Of course, this is not the whole alarm for 2, thousands of zlotys with a security team that will arrive in 15 minutes, but not all of us need something like that.
-I advise people who own a home to make a smart alarm and set up a normal one - in case of a really bad misfortune.
+Having such a set of devices, we already have a real Xiaomi Smart Home.
+I use it non-stop every day and I feel very safe.
+Of course, this is not the whole PLN 2 alarm with a security team that will arrive in 15 minutes, but not all of us need something like that.
+I advise people who own a house to both make a smart alarm and set up a normal one - in case of a really big misfortune.

-Flood and smoke detectors are invisible and that is their role.
-They are supposed to run only when something happens.
-The door and window opening sensor constantly informs me if I have everything closed or if I have forgotten something and I need to close the window.
+Flood and smoke detectors are invisible and this is their role.
+They are only supposed to run when something happens.
+The door and window opening sensor informs me if everything is closed or if I forgot something and I need to close the window.
 And the temperature sensor not only gives me all the data, but also looks really nice on wood 😉

-In addition to the gateway, all devices are battery-operated and operate wirelessly.
-How long can they last on one battery?
-It's hard to say because I installed them over half a year ago, and until now I didn't have to worry about replacing the battery.
+Apart from the gate, all devices are battery operated and wireless.
+How much can they last on one battery?
+It's hard to say because I installed them more than half a year ago, and so far I didn't have to worry about changing the battery.

 If you want to start your adventure with a smart home in general or Xiaomi Smart Home, I recommend you a set of Aqara devices with a hand on your heart.
 Just check if these will be the latest devices on our product page.
 Their price is practically the same, but the new generation works on the Zigbee 3.0 protocol, which allows better communication, more devices and less energy consumption.

-If you associate a smart home with terrible switchboards, forging in the walls, pulling cables and having to know programming languages, then I am happy to tell you that this is a thing of the past! ☺ Now we stick smart home devices where we want them to be, or simply put them there.
-The whole configuration is literally a few clicks, just like automation.
-And instead of spending a few or even a dozen or so thousand zlotys, you can have a smart home with a budget below 400.
-Instead of an army of fitters and builders, you can do it yourself or with help.
+If you associate a smart home with terrible switchboards, forging in walls, pulling cables and the necessity to know programming languages, I am happy to tell you that this is a thing of the past! ☺ Now we stick smart home devices where we want them to be, or just put them there.
+The entire setup is literally a few clicks, and so is automation.
+And instead of spending a few or even several thousand zlotys, you can have a smart home, closing the budget in the amount below PLN 400.
+Instead of an army of assemblers and builders, you can do it yourself or with help.
 And you don't have to wait a few weeks for it, one evening is enough.